 Ms. Underhill has successfully represented companies and law firms in a broad range of disputes including breach of contract, unfair competition, trade secret violations, discrimination, leave laws, executive compensation and severance, and wage and hour.
 She acts as outside counsel to clients in a variety of industries providing ongoing business, risk management and employment advice and counsel.
 Ms. Underhill is a member of Holland & Knight’s COVID-19 Response Team advising businesses on the complex array of issues arising from COVID-19 including local, state and federal government orders regarding "shelter-in-place" guidance and regulations, and handling COVID-19 exposures and return to work policies in the workplace.

 Before joining Holland & Knight, Ms. Underhill worked at a national law firm concentrating on legal ethics and risk management for lawyers, as well as employment and complex business disputes.
 In previous roles, she also focused on plaintiff litigation matters involving employment, securities and complex commercial issues.
-Ms. Underhill began her career more than 25 years ago in the public defender's office.
+Ms. Underhill began her career nearly 30 years ago in the public defender's office.
 As a result of these multifaceted litigation experiences, she brings a well-rounded perspective to each client's matter.

 Ms. Underhill is active in local and national legal associations.
 She is a frequent speaker on all aspects of the law governing lawyers.
 As an adjunct professor at Lewis & Clark Law School, Ms. Underhill taught trial practice and coached the law school mock trial team at the American College of Trial Lawyers National Competition for two consecutive years.